 Massimov was also appointed the minister of transport and communications and aide to the Kazakh president.

-Since January 2007, he served as prime minister of Kazakhstan.
+From January 2007 until September 2012, he served as prime minister of Kazakhstan.

 In September 2012, Massimov was appointed head of the Kazakh presidential administration.